 - David Pozen, Vice Dean for Intellectual Life and Charles Keller Beekman Professor of Law, Columbia Law School

 - Stephen Vladeck, Charles Alan Wright Chair in Federal Courts, University of Texas School of Law

 Panel 2: “The Press, Whistleblowers, and Government Information Leaks”

-- Heidi Kitrosser, Visiting Professor of Law, Northwestern Pritzker School of Law
+- Heidi Kitrosser, Robins Kaplan Professor at the University of Minnesota Law School and Visiting Professor of Law, Northwestern Pritzker School of Law

 - David McCraw, Senior Vice President and Deputy General Counsel, The New York Times Company